 2008 Women Worth Watching

-Introduces the 2008 Women Worth Watching.
+Bill George, Professor Management Practice at Harvard Business School, Introduces the 2008 Women Worth Watching.

 “All you have to do is open the doors and let them walk through.”

-his is my response to questions I get about what it will take for women to reach the highest ranks of American business.
+This is my response to questions I get about what it will take for women to reach the highest ranks of American business.
 No special favors.
 No unique programs.
 Just open the doors.
 In my classes at Harvard Business School, which are fifty percent female (well above the school average of 38 percent), the overall performance of females and males is equivalent.
 The interactions between the genders are completely natural, as the females bring a great sense of passion, openness, and insight to the classroom.
 The women are clear that they don’t want any special privileges, nor do they expect to have to jump over higher hurdles.
 A level playing field is all they seek.

 The good news is that we don’t have to wait for these future female stars to reach the top.
 As this issue of Profiles in Diversity Journal illustrates so well, there are a large number of talented women on the verge of reaching the highest ranks of american business.
 After supporting women in business for the past forty years in their struggles to gain acceptance and advance in male-dominated environments, I find it very gratifying to see so many extraordinary female leaders having a very positive impact on the leadership of american companies.